About the Emilio Segrè Internship

 How to Apply for a Segrè Internship

 Applications from current UC Physics undergraduate and graduate students are accepted in April of each year.
 Note: That this award WILL affect a recipient's financial aid.
 Please check with Claudia in (368 LeConte Hall) and the Financial Aid Office, 211 Sproul Hall, for more information.
-Your application should be submitted by the deadline of May 4th for the Summer of 2018, the Segre Internship will run from June 11th through August 6th (with one holiday for Independence Day).
-A stipend of $4,500 is provided for the internship.
+Your application should be submitted by the deadline of May 6th for the Summer of 2019, the Segre Internship will run from June 24th through August 19th (with one holiday for Independence Day).
+A stipend of $4,800 (possibly more depending upon available funding) is provided for the internship.

 Planned projects for Summer 2019 include